Shanna Collins | Erika Page White | Joan Severance | Lisa Petty | John McCalmont

 In 2001, she took on a much different challenge when she was crowned Miss Connecticut USA, and became the state's representative at the Miss USA Pageant.

-Amy has appeared in dozens of commercials, was a guest star in two ABC daytime dramas; All My Children and One Life to Live, and has worked as a guest correspondent for ABC’s Good Morning America.
+Amy has appeared in dozens of commercials, was a guest star in two ABC daytime dramas: All My Children and One Life to Live, and has worked as a guest correspondent for ABC’s Good Morning America.
+She is the proud mother of son, Wyatt.

 Kimberly Schlegel Whitman